-Tuia — Encounters 250 (Tuia 250) is a commemoration to the first onshore encounters between Māori and Europeans during the first voyage of James Cook and the HMS Endeavour in 1769 to Aotearoa New Zealand.
+Tuia — Encounters 250 (Tuia 250) is a commemoration to mark the first onshore encounters between Māori and Europeans during the first voyage of James Cook and the HMS 'Endeavour' in 1769 to Aotearoa New Zealand.

 Tuia 250 is a great opportunity to engage students with learning about Aotearoa New Zealand's rich histories and ongoing development as a nation.
 This blog lists a range of quality teaching and learning resources to both inspire students' curiosity and inform their understanding about our nation's past and its development.

 This blog post was first published in February 2019.
 We've updated it to include new Ministry of Education resources.

 Led by Ministry for Culture and Heritage, Tuia 250 themes are:

 - Dual heritage, shared future — presenting a balanced and honest history to better understand each other, and build a strong foundation for a shared future.

 - The meeting of two great voyaging traditions (Pacific and European).

 - 1000 years of Pacific voyaging and celestial navigation.